-We have borrowed funds, including through the issuance of \$40.0 million in aggregate principal amount of 7.125% senior notes (the "Notes"), through draws from our senior secured revolving credit facility (the "Revolving Facility") and through the senior secured term loan in the amount of \$80.5 million (the "Term Loan Facility") (the Revolving Facility and the Term Loan Facility collectively known as the "Facilities"), to leverage our capital structure, which is generally considered a speculative investment technique.
+We have borrowed funds, including through the issuance of \$40.0 million in aggregate principal amount of 7.125% senior notes (the "Notes"), through draws from our Revolving Credit Facility and our Term Loan Facility to leverage our capital structure, which is generally considered a speculative investment technique.
+As of March 14, 2013, our Term Loan Facility and Revolving Credit Facility had outstanding balances of \$100.0 million and \$49.0 million, respectively.
 As a result:

-- our common shares may be exposed to an increased risk of loss because a decrease in the value of our investments may have a greater negative impact on the value of our common shares than if we did not use leverage; - if we do not appropriately match the assets and liabilities of our business, adverse changes in interest rates could reduce or eliminate the incremental income we make with the proceeds of any leverage; - our ability to pay dividends on our common stock may be restricted if our asset coverage ratio, as provided in the 1940 Act, is not at least 200% and any amounts used to service indebtedness or preferred stock would not be available for such dividends; - the Revolving Facility is subject to periodic renewal by our lenders, whose continued participation cannot be guaranteed; - the Facilities contain covenants restricting our operating flexibility; - · we, and indirectly our stockholders, bear the cost of issuing and paying interest or dividends on such securities; and - any convertible or exchangeable securities that we issue may have rights, preferences and privileges more favorable than those of our common shares.
+- our common shares may be exposed to an increased risk of loss because a decrease in the value of our investments may have a greater negative impact on the value of our common shares than if we did not use leverage; - if we do not appropriately match the assets and liabilities of our business, adverse changes in interest rates could reduce or eliminate the incremental income we make with the proceeds of any leverage; - our ability to pay dividends on our common stock may be restricted if our asset coverage ratio, as provided in the 1940 Act, is not at least 200% and any amounts used to service indebtedness or preferred stock would not be available for such dividends; - the Revolving Facility is subject to periodic renewal by our lenders, whose continued participation cannot be guaranteed; - the Facilities contain covenants restricting our operating flexibility; - we, and indirectly our stockholders, bear the cost of issuing and paying interest or dividends on such securities; and - any convertible or exchangeable securities that we issue may have rights, preferences and privileges more favorable than those of our common shares.